- Custom-made jewelry, hand fabricated in 18K gold and platinum, designed by Peter Indorf and created by Certified Master Bench Jeweler John Indorf.

 We employ state of the art equipment and have a Laser Welder, Vision Engraving system, GemVision Matrix and a Revo wax mill which enables us to offer our clients exceptional quality and value.

-Explore our website or visit one of our stores located in New Haven and Madison, CT.
+Explore our website or visit our store in Madison, CT.

 Members of the Peter Indorf staff have been awarded certificates in the following areas: